Camping and cruising through the stunning interior of Portugal delivers a slideshow of natural splendor that offers an alternative to coastal travel.

 – The singing waiter in Montemor-O-Novo

 Next stop, Abrantes!
 Many towns along the EN2 have a particular baked good that they are particularly proud of.
-Carnache do Bonjardim has its almond cartuchos (shells); Castro Daire, its bolo podre (a yummy but unappetising-sounding ‘rotten cake’); Chaves, its meat-filled ‘pastel’.
+Carnache do Bonjardim has its almond cartuchos (shells); Castro Daire, its bolo podre (a yummy but unappetizing-sounding ‘rotten cake’); Chaves, its meat-filled ‘pastel’.
 In Abrantes’ case, it’s the sweet, eggy palha (straw) that swells residents’ chests.
 Tip: try the eponymous Palha de Abrantes bakery on the main square.

 A little to the south, on the edge of Montemor-O-Novo, is a wayside restaurant called A Ribeira.
 Carlos Carriço is the real draw.
-Ask nicely and the restaurant’s super simpatico proprietor-cum-waiter will offer to sing you the entire menu in his own self-composed rap.
+Ask nicely and the restaurant’s super simpatico proprietor-cum-waiter will offer to sing you the entire menu in his self-composed rap.

 If time allows, call in at Chocalhos Pardalinho in Alcáçovas, one of the last (if not the last) of Portugal’s cowbell manufacturers.
 Once a widespread skill in rural Portugal, the art of bell-making is a dying breed.
 Not far down the road, on the banks of the Odivelas reservoir, is the picturesque Markadia campsite.